knowledge transfer from Nordic countries` experts to Romania`s & Republica Moldova`s cultural practitioners

 content

-Niels Righolt, artistic director, producer and curator, cultural political developer, director CKI – Centre for Kunst og Interkultur Denmark – roundtable facilitator
+Niels Righolt, artistic director, producer and curator, cultural developer, director CKI – Centre for Kunst og Interkultur Denmark – roundtable facilitator

 Iwona Preis, director at Intercult and Governing Chair of Smart Coop Sweden, president of the European network River – Cities Platform Foundation Sweden – interview